flashbots/suave-specs/specs/rigil/mevm.md

 BuildEthBlock(ctx context.Context, buildArgs *types.BuildBlockArgs, txs types.Transactions) (*engine.ExecutionPayloadEnvelope, error)
 ```

-Domain specific services which seek to be used by SUAVE must implement the methods in this namespace.
+Domain-specific services which seek to be used by SUAVE must implement the methods in this namespace.
 More details will be expanded in future iterations.